A curvature approach to fatness: On the fibers of non-negatively curved fat submersions

-Considering a Cartan decomposition $\lie g = \lie k\oplus \lie m$ according to a bi-invariant metric on $G$, i.e., $[\lie h,\lie h]\subset \lie h$ and $[\lie h,\lie m]\subset \lie m$, the condition of $G/H$ being two-point homogeneous is equivalent to the adjoint action of the identity connected component $K_0 \subset K$ to be transitive at the unit sphere in $\lie m$ (Lemma 3.4 in \cite{CHAVEL1970236}).
-The fundamental group of any two-point homogeneous space has at most two elements, so either $G/K$ is simply connected or has fundamental group isomorphic to $\bb Z_2$.
-See Theorem 3.5 in \cite{CHAVEL1970236}.

-Theorem \ref{ithm:symmetricfiber} states that if $\dim{H/K} > 1$, then $H/K$ is not only a symmetric space of compact type but also has positive sectional curvature.
-Theorem 4.5 in \cite{CHAVEL1970236} guarantees that $H/K$ is necessarily a rank one symmetric space that is two-point homogeneous.
-Moreover, $H/K$ has constant sectional curvature or is $1/4$-pinched.
-See Theorem 4.6 in \cite{CHAVEL1970236}.
-Moreover, Lemma 1.2 in \cite{CHAVEL1970236} ensures that the rank of $H$ and $K$ is the same.
-On the other hand, we know that the dimension of $G/H$ is even.
-Furthermore, if $2\leq \dim H/K \leq 3$, then $\dim G/H$ is a multiple of $4$, while $\dim H/K \geq 4$ implies that $\dim G/H$ is a multiple of $8$.
-See Proposition \ref{prop:dimcons}.
-These pieces of information gathered impose the following restriction possibilities to $K$ and $H$, shown in Table A (see \cite{wilking2015revisiting}, or \cite{Zillerpositive} and \cite[p.
-26 and p.
-29]{gorodski} for further details on how to construct such table).

-We make further comments on the dimensional constraints.
 According to Theorem 4.8 in \cite{CHAVEL1970236}, if $H/K$ is simply connected and odd-dimensional, it is a sphere of constant sectional curvature.
 If $H/K$ is not simply connected (the dimension has no parity assumption), then $H/K$ is the real projective space of constant curvature.
-Theorem 4.9 in \cite{CHAVEL1970236} also guarantees that the dimension of $H/K$ is a multiple of some of $2, 4, 8$.
+Theorem 4.9 in \cite{CHAVEL1970236} also guarantees that if $H/K$ is not isometric to a sphere of constant sectional curvature, its dimension is a multiple of $2, 4, 8$.
+These pieces of information gathered impose the desired restriction. \qedhere \end{proof}

-To finish the aimed classification, observe that once $G/H$ is a symmetric space of compact type with $H$ as in Table A, one can infer the possible candidates to $G$ out of Table B below.
-See, for instance, \cite[Table V, p.518]{HELGA} for the classification of classical symmetric spaces of compact type, or \cite{gorodski} for a complete classification of symmetric spaces.